 - To conduct the Final Dissertation Defense

-Different advisors seem to have very different ideas of what this meeting will be.
-Some students prepare slides and some just get together and chat.
-Meetings can range from a quick check-in to an hour long discussion or more, depending on how up to date your committee is on your work.
+Different advisors seem to have very different ideas of what this meeting will be, depending on how up to date your committee is on your work.
 One student's advisor treated the meeting like orals all over again.
 However, that experience seems unique.
 If you're unsure of your advisor's approach to these meetings, just ask them what they expect from you.

 Since you have to do this, you might as well try to make it useful for you.
 It can be a good annual checkup for yourself - What have you accomplished over the last year?
 Are you on track for your desired graduation schedule?
 If you have any questions for your committee, this is the time to bring them up.
 Ideas include: specific things to include or omit from your dissertation, potential directions for new research, ideas for collaborators, postdoc leads, feedback on your timeline to graduate.

 - For your first annual meeting, if your committee is different from your orals committee, it might be a good idea to put together a few slides on your research to familiarize them with your planned dissertation topics.